-Compensation of Our Executive Officers for the Fiscal Year Ended June 30, 2022
+Compensation of Our Executive Officers

 We engaged an independent compensation consultant, Mercer, who assisted in the evaluation of executive compensation for our executive officers following the consummation of the Business Combination.
 Executive compensation decisions are made by our board of directors based on recommendations made by our compensation committee.
 Our compensation committee reviews executive compensation arrangements and recommends to our board of directors any adjustments that it believes are appropriate in structuring our executive compensation arrangements.